 Another reason is the gentleness of cloth vs. the chemicals of disposable diapers.
 Baby skin is sensitive and cloth diapers have no chemicals to interact with that soft baby bum.
 As a sometimes paranoid mom, I’m just more comfortable with something that doesn’t have chemicals constantly touching my baby’s skin.

-Cloth diapers are better for the environment also because they aren’t contributing to the millions of diapers piling up in landfills every year.
+Also, cloth diapers are better for the environment because they don’t contribute to the millions of diapers piling up in landfills every year.

 And lastly, I chose cloth diapers for the simple fact that are adorable.
 And they have names like Fuzzibunz, BumGenius, and Applecheeks.
 Your baby may look like he/she has a little bit of junk in the trunk – but hey, it’s cute.
 The cuteness factor could actually be a downfall because once you get into cloth diapers, you are going to be tempted to buy all the fluff you can.
 It’s an addiction.